datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 #186 Your new customer has requested daily reports that show their net consumption of Google Cloud compute resources and who used the resources.
 You need to quickly and efficiently generate these daily reports.
 What should you do?

 * Do daily exports of Cloud Logging data to BigQuery.
 Create views filtering by project, log type, resource, and user.

+##187 The Development and external teams have the project viewer identity and Access Management role in a folder named Visualization.
+You want the Development team to be able to read data from both Cloud Storage and BigQuery, but the External Team should only be able to read data from BigQuery.
+What should you do?

+* Create a VPC Service Controls perimeter containg both projeccts and Cloud Storage as a restricted API.
+Add the Development Team users to the perimeters Access Level.

 <hr>

 #188 Your startup has a web application that currently serves customers out of a single region in Asia.
 You are targeting funding that will allow your startup to serve customers globally.
 Your current goal is to optimize for cost, and your post-funding goal is to optimize for global presence and performance.
 You must use a native JDBC driver.
 What should you do?